Skip to content

 Hanzi Grids offers downloads of printable grids that you can practice on.
 Or you can seek out a Chinese stationery shop – always a favorite pastime of mine – and buy a big exercise book to practice with at home or in the library.

 Whichever tools you use, I recommend doing a little bit of practice every day.
 Research has shown that “little and often” is the way to go.
-One of the benefits of digital Chinese learning apps is that they will record your daily practice time and keep you on track, as well as giving you the most appropriate content for your level.
+One of the benefits of digital Chinese learning apps is that they will record your daily practice time and keep you on track, as well as give you the most appropriate content for your level.

 For more on how to get started learning Chinese characters have a look at this Dig Mandarin article: Chinese Characters: Are they worth learning?
 How do I get started?